-Parties agreed (i) NIPSCO shall flow through the RTO Tracker 100 percent of all margins, including any net losses, from OSS, down to zero, (ii) NIPSCO shall discontinue the ECRM Tracker and shall recover the remaining regulatory asset over two years, and (iii) NIPSCO's proposal for treatment of economic development rider contracts to Rider 877 shall be approved, including the deferral mechanism as described in NIPSCO's case-in-chief.
-We find this provision is reasonable and approved.

-d.
-Low Income Program Commitment.
-The Revenue Settlement includes a provision that NIPSCO commits to seek approval of a voluntary low income program within six months of a final order in this proceeding.
-Other program details will be established in good faith through the collaborative process NIPSCO has already established with NIPSCO and interested stakeholders.
+- c.
+Tariff Changes Trackers and Riders.
+The Revenue Settling Parties agreed: (1) NIPSCO shall flow through the RTO Tracker 100% of all margins, including any net losses, from OSS, down to zero; (2) NIPSCO shall discontinue the ECRM Tracker and shall recover the remaining regulatory asset over two years; and (3) NIPSCO's proposal for treatment of economic development rider contracts to Rider 877 shall be approved, including the deferral mechanism as described in NIPSCO's case-in-chief.
+We find this provision is reasonable and should be approved. - d.
+Low-Income Program Commitment.
+The Revenue Settlement includes a provision that NIPSCO commits to seek approval of a voluntary low-income program within six months of a final order in this proceeding.
+Other program details will be established in good faith through the collaborative process that NIPSCO has already established with interested stakeholders.
 NIPSCO will file with the Commission a report on the program which includes number of participants, number of applicants denied, amounts awarded to participants, total amount of funds distributed, and other information to be determined by the collaborative process.
-Funding for the program, which will be voluntary for all customers, will not impact NIPSCO's revenue requirement, and will be discussed in the collaborative process.
-We find this provision is reasonable and approved.

-e.
-Rate 850 - Street Lighting.
-The Revenue Settlement includes a provision that the lamp charge for TDSIC LED NIPSCO owned streetlights retrofitted before approval of the final order in this Cause will not increase.
-Pursuant to Joint Exhibit 8 the resulting revenue deficiency will be allocated to other customer and Company owned lamp types in Rate 850.
+Funding for the program, which will be voluntary for all customers, will not impact NIPSCO's revenue requirement and will be discussed in the collaborative process.
+We find this provision is reasonable and should be approved. - e.
+Rate 850 Street Lighting.
+The Revenue Settlement includes a provision that the lamp charge for TDSIC LED NIPSCO-owned streetlights retrofitted before approval of the final order in this Cause will not increase.
+Pursuant to Joint Exhibit 8, the resulting revenue deficiency will be allocated to other customer and NIPSCO-owned lamp types in Rate 850.
 We note no evidence was presented in opposition to this provision.
-We find this provision as modified by Joint Exhibit 8 to be reasonable, and it is approved.
+We find this provision as modified by Joint Exhibit 8 to be reasonable and should be approved.

-Operating Income under Present Rates.
+(7) Operating Income under Present Rates.
 For the 12 months ending December 31, 2019, NIPSCO's projected jurisdictional operating income from its electric utility operations at current rates was shown by NIPSCO to be as follows:

 Total Operating Revenue \$1,527,202,346

 Less Total Fuel Costs \$407,025,357

 Gross Margin \$1,120,176,989

 Less Total Operations and Maintenance

 Expense \$495,797,094

 Less Total Depreciation Expense \$269,915,038

-Less Total Amortization Expense \$43,180,556
+Less Total Amortization Expense \$43,180,556 •

 Less Total Taxes Other Than Income \$39,273,167

-Less Operating Income Before Income

-Taxes \$272,011,134

 Less Federal and State Taxes \$35,787,103

-Less Total Taxes \$75,060,270

 Total Operating Expenses including \$883,952,958

 Income Taxes

 Net Operating Income \$236,224,031

-Petitioner's Attachment 4-A-S2-S. The evidence of record supports the conclusion that NIPSCO's current rates and charges are unjust, unreasonable and inconsistent with the public interest and that NIPSCO should be authorized to adjust its rates so as to permit the provision of reasonably adequate service and facilities at just and reasonable rates.
+Petitioner's Attachment 4-A-S2-S. The evidence of record supports the conclusion that NIPSCO's current rates and charges are unjust, unreasonable, and inconsistent with the public interest and that NIPSCO should be authorized to adjust its rates so as to permit the provision of reasonably adequate service and facilities at just and reasonable rates.